alexeyinkin/eb-1a/2-petition/README.md

 I took my achievements and projected the trends into the future.
 My chain of assertions was the following:
-1. Software is one of the fastest growing sectors of the economy.
+1. Software is one of the fastest-growing sectors of the economy.
-2. Mobile is one of the fastest growing sectors of software.
+2. Mobile is one of the fastest-growing sectors of software.
 3. Flutter cuts the cost of mobile software development by 70% and is the most popular solution for its purpose.
 4. I am one of the world's top 105 experts in Flutter.

 When I combined that together, the substantial benefit was straightforward to me.
-Then I found facts to support those claims and attached them in the exhibits.
+Then I found facts to support those claims and attached them to the exhibits.
-I felt it was important to use the official US sources like [The Bureau of Economic Analysis](https://www.bea.gov/system/files/2022-11/new-and-revised-statistics-of-the-us-digital-economy-2005-2021.pdf).
+I felt it was important to use official US sources like [The Bureau of Economic Analysis](https://www.bea.gov/system/files/2022-11/new-and-revised-statistics-of-the-us-digital-economy-2005-2021.pdf).
-I hoped that officers do trust the data of their government, and also those quotes would have shown
+I hoped that officers would trust the data of their government, and also those quotes would have shown
 I had done my homework.